lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-08-29-Integrals_II.md

 needs a different version of the FTC, consider that $\sin t$ is both differentiable and continuous.
 Without the non-negative condition, the FTC would tell us that
-$\sin t$ could be integrated over the real line, which is ridiculous.
+$\sin t$ could be integrated over the whole real line, which is ridiculous.

 And so our final example is to integrate a [damped sinusoid](https://www.statisticshowto.com/calculus-definitions/damped-sine-wave/) over the non-negative real numbers.

 $$\begin{equation*} \int_0^\infty e^{-t}\cos t\, dt = \frac{1}{2} \end{equation*}$$

 Here is the graph.
-There are functions that wiggle more, but they would be a little more complicated.
+It's hard to see, but this function crosses the $x$-axis infinitely often.

 <p style="text-align: center;">
   <img src="/images/integral-4.png" alt="graph of 4th integral, exp(-t)cos(t)" width="300"/>